 Kinda makes sense, right?
 But it’s important to regularly review your best performing posts and draw conclusions on why they outperformed others.
 Was it the image style?
 Or a particularly good caption that struck a nerve?
 Maybe a mix of both?
 If you’re able to find patterns, make note of what your audience responded to and try to replicate that going forward.

 Want to easily find your best posts?
 Iconosquare rates them by most liked, commented and overall most engaging.
 You can easily view your top four for each category.
+You can get an inside look at the analytics in this post.

 Here’s an example: